Dr. Markus Thali

 Thinking beyond viral pathogenesis

-Last but not least, while our research endeavor primarily aims at characterizing steps in the replication cycle of HIV-1 that may serve as targets for the development of anti-viral strategies, we try not to lose sight of the big picture.
-The classical definition of viruses as “obligate intracellular parasites” clearly does not render justice to these genetic entities, whose ancestors, self-replicating RNA-based genetic elements, are thought to have predated cellular life.
-Irrespective of whether or not the host immune system can control their levels of replication, relatively few viruses cause disease, and it is now clear that viruses and virus-like elements played important roles not only at the early stages of life but throughout evolution.
+Last but not least, while our research endeavor aims at characterizing steps in the replication cycle of HIV-1 that may serve as targets for the development of anti-viral strategies, we try not to lose sight of the big picture.
+The traditional definition of viruses as obligate intracellular parasites clearly does not render justice to these genetic entities, whose ancestors, self-replicating RNA-based genetic elements, are thought to have predated cellular life.
+Irrespective of whether or not the host immune system controls their levels of replication, relatively few viruses cause disease, and it is now clear that viruses and virus-like elements played important roles not only at early stages but throughout the evolution of life.
 Understanding these positive, even essential functions of viruses and virus-like elements will not only be interesting per se, it will also lead to a better understanding of how some of them, under certain circumstances, can inflict harm.

 Krementsov DN, Rassam P, Margeat E, Roy NH, Schneider-Schaulies J, Milhiet PE, Thali M. HIV-1 assembly differentially alters dynamics and partitioning of tetraspanins and raft components.
 Traffic.
 2010 Nov;11(11):1401-14.